Helix Adjustable Base | Zero Gravity plus Head & Foot Up & Helix Sleep

 Additional information

-Sized to standard mattress sizes
+Measurements | Sized to standard mattress sizes 2" slim-profile foundation style base |

 The foot (pl.: feet) is an anatomical structure found in many vertebrates.
 It is the terminal portion of a limb which bears weight and allows locomotion.
-In many animals with feet, the foot is a separate organ at the terminal part of the leg made up of one or more segments or bones, generally including claws and/or nails.
+In many animals with feet, the foot is an organ at the terminal part of the leg made up of one or more segments or bones, generally including claws and/or nails.

-Current models of particle physics imply that the earliest instance of gravity in the universe, possibly in the form of quantum gravity, supergravity or a gravitational singularity, along with ordinary space and time, developed during the Planck epoch (up to 10−43 seconds after the birth of the universe), possibly from a primeval state, such as a false vacuum, quantum vacuum or virtual particle, in a currently unknown manner.
 Scientists are currently working to develop a theory of gravity consistent with quantum mechanics, a quantum gravity theory, which would allow gravity to be united in a common mathematical framework (a theory of everything) with the other three fundamental interactions of physics.

 A head is the part of an organism which usually includes the ears, brain, forehead, cheeks, chin, eyes, nose, and mouth, each of which aid in various sensory functions such as sight, hearing, smell, and taste.
 Some very simple animals may not have a head, but many bilaterally symmetric forms do, regardless of size.